Authors Bio

 I was involved in an automobile accident in March of 1965, and was in a coma for about a month.
 I lost enough school time that I ended up having to repeat fifth grade.

-That summer my family moved across town.
+In the summer of 1967 my family moved across town.
 I attended East Junior High School. and went to high school at Eastridge High School.
 My friends were the nerdy, intellectual kids.
 They were in the band, on the school newspaper and excelled in science and math.
 I excelled in english and the humanities, and was especially fascinated by religion and philosophy.

 I graduated from Eastridge in January of 1973 (early graduation, as I was attempting to make up the time in Fifth Grade when I was in a coma), and started attending Kankakee Junior College.

-Later that year I met Lynne , the daughter of a Belgium/French farmer from L’erable.
+Then I met Lynne, the daughter of a Belgium/French farmer from L’erable.
 We were married in August 1975 and that following Summer Solstice Joshua was born.
 But my relationship with Lynne floundered.
-She had never learned to drive, despite my pleadings (over 14 years), and became increasingly agoraphobic and falling deeper into the radical fringes of fundamentalism.
+She had never learned to drive, (though, in her defense, when she was young a sister, a brother and a brother-law- were killed in a head on collision on a highway between LErable and Kankakee.
+Two other sisters were thrown from the car, with one loosing all of her teeth and other being in a coma for six weeks.
+So I’m thinking that the accident traumatised her so much that she just didn’t want to drive) I still pleaded with her to learn (over 14 years), but she refused and became increasingly agoraphobic and falling deeper into the radical fringes of fundamentalism.

 In May 1981 the twins, Jordan and Jesse were born.
 I took great pride in all three of my sons and attempted to be the best father I could be.

 It was around this time while living alone, that I became very involved with the internet, and various newsgroups.
-It was on one of these that he met Qadisha.
+It was on one of these that I met Qadisha.

 In March of 1991 I flew to San Francisco to meet Qadisha It wasn’t hard to convince me that “California is the place you ought to be” either.
 I flew back home, got my affairs in order and on May 1st, flew Qadisha and daughter to Chicago, where my niece Angela and I picked them up.
 We drove my ’88 Chevy Celeb back to Santa Cruz .
 The next November (13 months after their first meeting online), Qadisha and I were handfasted at Valley of Fire State Park, north of LasVegas NV, with about 100 members of the internet community (who flew in from all over the country) in attendance.

-For Qadisha and I, living together proved to be a strain on their relationship.
+For Qadisha and I, living together proved to be a strain on the relationship.
 In fact Qadisha didn’t believe that men and women should live together and had even taken a vow that no man would ever live with her.
 I took a room with a friend in Ben Lomond, nestled in the Redwoods between Big Basin and Henry Cowell Redwood State Parks.
-Sybok has a particular fondness for the giant trees, and that actually is his favorite feature of California.
+I have a particular fondness for the giant trees, and that actually is my favorite feature of California.
 But Qadisha wanted to move to southern Oregon, because of it’s proximity to Interstate 5 and lower cost of living.
-In the summer of 1998, Qadisha and I relocated to Ashland OR , hoping once again to fulfill his dream of establishing an intentional community.
+In the summer of 1998, Qadisha and I relocated to Ashland OR , hoping once again to fulfill my dream of establishing an intentional community.
 Ashland was thought to be a good choice based upon it’s reputation as a new age mecca in the Northwest.
 But it was my second choice.
 My first was the very liberal town of Arcata CA, on California’s Redwood Coast.

 Philosophical/political differences gradually drove Qadisha and I apart.
 I was inclined to be more openly Pagan, and was actually attracted to Ashland because one could do just that there.
 But Qadisha feared that her daughter would be ostracised, so a “rule” was imposed on me: “Never wear your pentacle in public.”
 Later, after we broke up and I was seeing someone new, Qadisha tried to impose the rule on my new relationship as well.
 That did absolutely no good and further strained things.

 In September 2000 a “friend” in Grants Pass offered Ceridwen and I his cabin, set on 20 acres in a forest clearing, :10 minutes from town.
-Having just received notice of another rent increase for his boxy Ashland-ghetto apartment, Ceridwen and I umped on it.
+Having just received notice of another rent increase for my boxy Ashland-ghetto apartment, Ceridwen and I jumped on it.

 In July 2003, I resigned from the office of Arch-Druid of the Mother Grove.
 I was tired of being the “lightening rod” for everyone with a beef about the RDG.
 So Ceridwen was voted new Arch-Druid,and I became the new Clerk of the Mother Grove, a more “behind the scenes” sort of office.